wponrails/wp-connector/README.md

 ## Usage

-In WordPress install both the `wp-relinquish` and `json-rest-api` plugin.
+In WordPress install both the `wp-relinquish` and `json-rest-api` plugins.
 The wonderful ACF plugin should work out-of-the-box with `wp-relinquish`.
 The `wp-relinquish` plugin needs some configuration, as specified in the README of that project.

 Create an initializer and specify the "JSON route" of the WP REST API, by setting the `wordpress_url` config option:
 ```ruby